dustingetz/react-cursor/README.md

 ## notes

-`value` and `onChange` are the chosen nomenclanture to directly line up with React's value/onChange convention.
+`value` and `onChange` are the chosen nomenclature to directly line up with React's value/onChange convention.

 Cursors are implemented in terms of [React.addons.update](http://facebook.github.io/react/docs/update.html).